beldenge/diamondback/src/play/README.md

 the fence (Z≥5) can still leak slivers. `python cli.py --type set --z` writes `FRAMES/z/` without rewriting color stills.

-Walk poses advance on the **20 Hz game frame** from CST setInfo +0x2e (Leroy 16 slots: two frames per pose → 0.8 s cycle).
+Walk poses advance on the **20 Hz game frame** from that actor’s CST setInfo +0x2e table (`timing.json`, keyed by `actorpose`).
+GANG 8-pose
+walks: 16 slots, 0.8 s cycle.
 Not distance, not a 60 Hz treadmill.
 Drink is still the 8×4 CST strip, one pose every 6 script frames (`toidle` waits 25), held on the last pose.

 The actor layer **is** the still (top 264 of the 384 stage), `overflow: hidden`, under the HUD.
 Town sprites never paint into the dashboard.